-The structure benefits from a cash reserve fund fully funded by a subordinated loan granted by the originator at closing.
-The initial required amount was equivalent to 9.5% of the initial note balance.
-The reserve fund is used to pay interest and principal of the notes if funds are not available.
+The structure will benefit from a cash reserve fund fully funded by a subordinated loan granted by the originator at closing.
+The initial required amount will be equivalent to 9.5% of the initial note balance.
+The reserve fund will be used to pay interest and principal of the notes if funds are not available.

-The reserve fund is fixed for the first two years of the deal's life, and can amortize after this initial period.
-Its minimum required levels were established at the minimum of:
+The reserve fund will be fixed for the first two years, and it will be able to amortize after this initial period.
+Its minimum required levels will be established at the minimum of: